 The Graduate Institute for Social Research and Cultural Studies

-The Institute of Social Research and Cultural Studies was established in 2002 National Chiao Tung University, Taiwan, as an interdisciplinary researching and teaching unit, with Master’s and PhD programs.
-The need for social, (inspired by the Frankfurt School critical theory) and cultural interdisciplinary studies, (along with localization studies) became its academic foundations with the aim to establish a cross-boundary approach to more deeply analyze social thought, critical thinking and cultural theory in a social-historical context.
+The Institute for Social Research and Cultural Studies was established in 2002 at National Chiao Tung University, Taiwan, as an interdisciplinary researching and teaching unit, with Master’s and PhD programs.
+The need for social, (inspired by the Frankfurt School critical theory) and cultural interdisciplinary studies, (along with localization studies) became its academic foundations with the aim to establish a cross-boundary approach to more deeply analyze social thought, critical thinking and cultural theory in a socio-historical context.
 The theoretical framework focuses on critical reflections, practices, symbolic forms of cultures with their ideologies and social problems as well as current politics, ethics and aesthetics.
 Students whose theses offer unique cross-disciplinary perspectives are especially welcome.
 Social and cultural areas of analysis are divided into three theoretical sub-fields:Taiwan Cultural Studies, East Asian Modernity, and Comparative Studies of Cultural History.
-The Institute provides practical, cultural cooperation with the international academic environment to help students develop international perspectives in the process of academic exchanges.
+The Institute provides practical, intercultural cooperation with the international academic environment to help students develop international perspectives in the process of academic exchanges.

 Social, Cultural, and Academic Characteristics

-Interdisciplinary background, high capabilities for research, mutual education and close cooperation between research teams each contribute to academic development.
+An interdisciplinary background, high capabilities for research, mutual education and close cooperation between research teams each contribute to academic development.

 Our teachers are equipped with enthusiastic approaches toward academic research and apply their energy to work with political, aesthetic and ethical theory, particularly on issues related to the modern nation-state in East Asia.
 They have already attained considerable results and achievements.

-Taiwan Academic Cultural and Participation
+Taiwan Academic Culture and Participation

 Curriculum Planning with the University System of Taiwan